maticnetwork/zkevm-docs/docs/PIL/cyclic-nature.md

 \texttt{a}(g^i) = \texttt{a}[i]\ \ \text{and}\ \ \texttt{b}(g^i) = \texttt{b}[i].
 $$

-For the sake of conveniecne, in this particular example, the row index starts at $0$ just so it syncs with the normal array indexing.
+For the sake of convenience, in this particular example, the row index starts at $0$ just so it syncs with the normal array indexing.
 :::

 ### Constraints And Cyclicity